-My blog The Simpsons – existential, circular fantasy 9/10 argued that that “The Simpsons” was the most sophisticated show on TV.
+“The Simpsons” is the most sophisticated show on TV.
+Obviously.

-Back then I praised Series 25, Episode 20, Brick Like Me, in which I noted the parallels between the episode and the 1955 Frederik Pohl short story The Tunnel Under the World, with its exploration (as in Brick Like Me) of the horrors of unfettered capitalism.
+In an earlier post I praised Series 25, Episode 20, Brick Like Me, in which I noted the parallels between the episode and the 1955 Frederik Pohl short story The Tunnel Under the World.

-Trash of the Titans is the 22nd episode of the 9th season of the Simpsons, from 1998.
-It is the 200th episode overall.
+Trash of the Titans, Series 9, episode 22, is from 1998.
+It was the 200th episode overall.
 Do the producers make a special effort with round-numbered episodes?
 Maybe they do: Brick Like Me was episode 550.

 Trash of the Titans looks at what can happen when democracy goes wrong: